 The application period opens in early October and runs through early December for program workshops that begin in late January of the following year.
 Please refer to individual program descriptions for exact dates and deadlines.

-Working in collaboration with guest photographer Matt Rahner and museum staff, students will take a critical look at how artists approach photographing historical events and issues.
-Through readings, research assignments, and discussion of original works of art, students will explore how photographers acknowledge and discuss historical events as they relate to contemporary times.
+Working in collaboration with guest photographer Troy Colby and museum staff, students will take a critical look at how artists approach photographing the family—both the ones we are born into, and the ones we create for ourselves.
+Through readings, research assignments, and discussion of original works of art, students will explore the topic of family: how photographers have addressed it historically, how it has changed over time, and how it relates to contemporary times.

-After engaging in gallery and classroom activities, students will create their own photographic portfolio, drawing on themes and ideas discussed in class.
-Participants will create photographs that explore historical issues they find personally relevant, and craft an artist statement—an exercise that encourages students to articulate the thoughts behind their work.
+After engaging in gallery and classroom activities, students will create their own photographic portfolio, drawing on themes and ideas discussed in class, and craft an artist statement—an exercise that encourages students to articulate the thoughts behind their work.

-Class sessions are led by the museum’s curatorial staff and visiting photographer Matt Rahner.
-Sessions meet for eight consecutive Saturdays starting January 20, 2018.
+Class sessions are led by the museum’s curatorial staff and visiting photographer Troy Colby.
+Sessions meet for eight consecutive Saturdays starting January 19, 2019.
 Attendance for all class sessions is mandatory.

 Student work will be exhibited in the Ford Learning Center galleries.